Holic75/KingmakerRebalance/README.md

 - Bloodline arcanas work only on sorcerer/eldritch scion/blood arcanist arcanist spells
 - Two-Weapon fighting automatically give iterative off-hand attacks once your BAB reaches 6 and 11, Improved (Greater) Two-Weapon fighting are removed from the game
 - Vital Strike multiplier automatically scales to 3 when your BAB reaches 11 and to 4 when your BAB reaches 16, Improved Vital Strike and Greater Vital Strike are removed from the game
+- Cleave and Greater Cleave are merged into one feat
 - Blood havoc affects only bloodline spells
 - Fey/Inferanl bloodline arcanas, Arcane Bloodline School Power and Power from Pageantry give only +1 bonus to corresponding spell DC/CL
 - Potent Magic arcane exploit is removed from the game